GuildCrafts/matrix/about.md

 - Don't confuse it for the full picture.
 A map is not the territory.
 By definition it omits many details that you'll discover as you travel.
 - Don't use it as canonical truth.
 Develop your own authority over time.
 - Don't share outside the guild.
-- Don't let it stagnate.
-[Contribute resources, edits, bug fixes to it so others can benefit](https://github.com/GuildCrafts/matrix).
+- Don't let it stagnate. <a href="https://github.com/GuildCrafts/matrix" target="_blank">Contribute resources, edits, bug fixes to it so others can benefit</a>.

 ##### What are the priorities?